Skip to content

 Whether you choose to use an OB-GYN or a midwife is going to depend on what’s important to you and whether or not you have a high-risk pregnancy.

-Reasons You May Want an OB-GYN
+Reasons You May Want an OB-GYN: The Advantages of Using an OB-GYN

 If you’re concerned about pre-existing medical conditions or if you have a high-risk pregnancy or prefer to have a cesarean delivery, it makes sense to select an OB-GYN.
 Many women visit an OB-GYN prior to becoming pregnant for routine reproductive healthcare screenings and may choose to simply continue treatment with that provider after learning they’re pregnant.
 If an emergency comes up during childbirth and a cesarean delivery becomes necessary, you can rest easy knowing your doctor is qualified to do the surgery.

-Reasons You May Want a Midwife
+Reasons You May Want a Midwife: Why Use a Midwife Instead of a Doctor

 A midwife is a great option for people who prefer a more natural approach to pregnancy and childbirth with minimal medical interventions and more holistic methods of pain management.
 It’s also a great option for those with pregnancies that are considered low-risk for complications.
-It’s important to understand that problems can arise even in a low-risk pregnancy so make sure to ask questions about your midwife’s plan for medical intervention should it become necessary.
+It’s important to understand that problems can arise even in a low-risk pregnancy so questions about your midwife’s plan for medical intervention should it become necessary.

 There is no right or wrong answer when it comes to choosing a midwife or an OB-GYN to handle your prenatal, childbirth, and postpartum experiences.
 All providers will work together to make sure you have the safest, smoothest outcome possible.
 Who you choose to work with depends on your personal circumstances and what aligns best with your preferences.
 Do your research, interview candidates, talk to your insurance provider, and trust your instincts.